If you live in USDA Zones 2–10 (or the equivalent), you can grow pansies year round.

 Many types of pansies—with a wide range of growing requirements—are available, making it easy to grow pansies year round.

 Some pansies grow well in extremely cold temperatures; others perform well in very hot climates.
 Some pansies thrive in full sun; others do best in shade.
-Some pansies grow well in rich hummus, while others prefer rocky soil.
-And many are frost resistant, gracing autumn and winter gardens with their fresh flower faces.
+Some pansies grow well in rich humus, while others prefer rocky soil.
+And many are frost-resistant, gracing autumn and winter gardens with their fresh flower faces.

 purple violet, western dog violet